ben-jacobson/RemoraNucleoHatPCB/README.md

 ## Todos
 - Finish Spindle DAC design
 - Test if we still need 5V for WIZNET?
 What does this do for logic and peripheral side isolation?
-- Research speed limitations of Remora/LinuxCNC to validate desired specs
+- Research speed limitations of Remora/LinuxCNC to validate design specs
 - Design high speed and analog inputs
 - Fix the break in isolation for spindle DAC.
 Do we need a separate power in for this?
 How common is 0-5V?
 - Test to see if the all of the 3.3V powered components can be powered off internal 3.3V, and cut this regulator to save bom cost and space